 Student Job Opportunities

-The Language Development Center, led in 2014-15 by two Interim Writing Support Coordinators, provides tutoring in reading and writing for students enrolled in Academic English I. With the new Stretch English pilot (2014-15), the enterprise also will serve Stretch English students who enroll in LLD4, an additional tutoring session.
+The Language Development Center provides tutoring in reading and writing for students enrolled in Academic English I. With the new Stretch English pilot (2014-15), the enterprise also will serve Stretch English students who enroll in LLD4, an additional tutoring session.
 Activities include individual tutoring, small group reading and writing discussions, and a variety of computer assisted learning activities.

 To be a tutor you must: